stevendborrelli/function-deletion-protection-devel/README.md

 # function-deletion-protection

-A Crossplane Composition Function that adds blocks deletion of resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.
+`function-deletion-protection` is Crossplane Composition Function that blocks deletion of resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.

-The Usage will block deletion requests.
+When a Crossplane `Usage` is created for an Object, Crossplane creates a webhook that blocks any deletion requests until the `Usage` has been removed from the Cluster.
 See [Usages](https://docs.crossplane.io/latest/managed-resources/usages/) for more information.

-By default v2 Usages are created using the `protection.crossplane.io` API Group in Crossplane version 2.0 or higher.
+By this function creates v2 `Usages` using the `protection.crossplane.io` API Group in Crossplane version 2.0 or higher.
 The function has the ability to generate v1 Usages by setting `enableV1Mode: true` in the function `Input`.

 ## Overview

-This function monitors resources in a composition for the `protection.fn.crossplane.io/block-deletion` label and creates corresponding ClusterUsage objects to prevent accidental deletion.
+This function monitors resources in a composition for the `protection.fn.crossplane.io/block-deletion` label and creates corresponding `ClusterUsage` objects to prevent accidental deletion.
 It can protect:

 - Composite resources (XRs) when labeled
 - Composed resources when labeled.
 If a Composed resources is protected, the parent Composite will also be protected.